YohanLB09/Active-Directory-Deployment-and-Configuration/README.md

 <h2>Active Directory Deployment and Configuration completed!</h2>

-<b>We've successfully deployed the foundational virtual machine infrastructure, establishing a Server VM that will eventually be promoted as a Domain controller and a Client VM within the same Azure virtual network, configured for basic communication.
-(Next lab description).
-Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
+<b>Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>